tanushaggarwal/DataVoid/STORE_LISTING.md

 ## Privacy Practices

 ### Single Purpose
-PrivacyBlitz has a single purpose: to help users discover and delete old accounts to improve their digital privacy.
+DataVoid has a single purpose: to help users discover and delete old accounts to improve their digital privacy.

 ### Host Permissions Justification
 We request `<all_urls>` permission to: